Who (might have) met whom - whole list

 - 1821 - 1880: Gustave Flaubert

-Charles Hermite (24/12/1822 - 14/1/1901) was a French mathematician who did research concerning number theory, quadratic forms, invariant theory, orthogonal polynomials, elliptic functions, and algebra, known for Hermitian transpose and Hermitian wavelet. - 1824 - 1907: Lord Kelvin
+Charles Hermite (24/12/1822 - 14/1/1901) was a French mathematician who did research concerning number theory, quadratic forms, invariant theory, orthogonal polynomials, elliptic functions, and algebra, known for Hermitian form and Hermitian function. - 1824 - 1907: Lord Kelvin

 Rudolf Otto Sigismund Lipschitz (14/5/1832 - 7/10/1903) was a German mathematician, known for Lipschitz continuity and Lipschitz integral condition. - 1833 - 1897: Johannes Brahms